olliw42/mLRS-docu/docs/FRSKY_R9_TX.md

 ### Serial Port ###

+There are some limitations with the serial port of the module.
+The R9M module provides access to only one serial port, which has inverted TTL signals.

-- As there is only one serial port, one can configure the serial port to be either "serial" or "CLI".
+As there is only one serial port, one can configure the serial port to be function either as "serial" or "CLI".
 This is done by changing the setting on dip switch 1, which is read at power up:
   - off (switch down) = CLI
   - on (switch up) = serial
   - <img src="images/Frsky_R9M_Dip.png" width="720px">

-- Dealing with the inverted TTL signals is best addressed by using an ESP32 module connected to the serial port as a wireless bridge, this is detailed below in the 'ESP32 Wireless Bridge' section.
+- Dealing with the inverted TTL signals is best addressed by using an ESP32 module connected to the serial port to act as a wireless bridge.
+This is detailed below in the 'ESP32 Wireless Bridge' section.

 - If you prefer to use a wired connection for the serial port instead, then the following options are available:

-  1. Use the FT_prog tool to reconfigure FTDI based serial adapters:
+  1. Use the FT_prog tool to reconfigure FTDI based serial adapters to use inverted TTL signals:
       - Notes:
         - Do not connect the 5V pin!
 Only connect Gnd, RX, and TX.
         - This may not work on all versions of this adapter, many have non-genuine chips.
       - The FT_prog tool can be downloaded [here](https://ftdichip.com/utilities/#ft_prog).
-      - Instructions on using the tool can be [here](https://github.com/kaack/elrs-joystick-control?tab=readme-ov-file#configuring-the-ftdi-adapter).
+      - Instructions can be found [here](https://github.com/kaack/elrs-joystick-control?tab=readme-ov-file#configuring-the-ftdi-adapter).

   2. Buy or build a "Frsky inverter" dongle to connect a standard serial adapter.